opsmop/opsmop/docs/source/facts.rst

 Facts
 -----

+FIXME: ALL OF THIS IS OUT OF DATE AND NEEDS TO BE RE-WRITTEN

+Platform
+UserFacts
+FileTests

 Facts are truths about the system where OpsMop is being run, and are usable in templates and conditionals.
 To view most of the available facts and their values, see :ref:`module_debug_facts`, though a listing of available facts is also included below.